 Specialist in US Religion and Politics.
 PhD Study of Religion (SOAS, University of London).
 Irish Research Council Postdoctoral Fellow.
 Book with Fordham University Press.
-Published in Ethnic and Racial Studies, Patterns of Prejudice, Political Theology.
+Published in Religion, Ethnic and Racial Studies, Political Theology.

 Available to consult on: